apache/mesos/docs/allocation-module.md

 # Mesos Allocation Module

-The logic that the Mesos master uses to determine which frameworks to make offer resource offers to is encapsulated in the Master's _allocation module_.
+The logic that the Mesos master uses to determine which frameworks to make resource offers to, is encapsulated in the Master's _allocation module_.
 The allocation module is a pluggable component that organizations can use to implement their own sharing policy, e.g. fair-sharing, Dominant Resource Fairness (see [the DRF paper](http://www.eecs.berkeley.edu/Pubs/TechRpts/2010/EECS-2010-55.pdf)), priority, etc.

 ## Allocation Module API